 Make them eccentric, or odd.

 When I think of eccentric secondary characters, the first that comes to mind is Mrs. Havisham from Great Expectations by Charles Dickens.
-A chain-smoking heroine, trapped in a bygone era who lives in a mansion that is falling down around her tends to stick in your mind, dunnit?
+A chain-smoking lady, trapped in a bygone era who lives in a mansion that is falling down around her tends to stick in your mind, dunnit?
 We don’t know much about Mrs. Havisham.
 We don’t ever really find out why or how she came to be this way, but she plays a very important role in how Finn and Estella relate to each other.

 This is eccentricity at it’s finest.